mrs-brubotics/documentation_brubotics/source/Hardware.rst

       * Replug the Pixhawk.
       * Replug the Reach M2 and follow the standard steps to get RTK FIX.
   * When you have an RTK fix, on the right of the status tab should be displayed 'L1_int'.
+  * When the odometry is correct the safety pilot can takeoff the drone.
+        * The same procedure as for manual flight with some differences.
+        * After the drone is ARMED and the props start spinning, toggle the OFFBOARD switch.
+Immediately set the throttle to a value of the hover thrust (e.g. 57%).
+The latter is important when taking back manual control so the drone does not fall down.
+After a few sconds the thrust will increase and the drone will takeoff.